charlyknz/MicrocosmExp22/README.md

 # README NBES
 R script to quantify the net biodiversity effect on ecological stability in a phytoplankton microcosm experiment.
-Figshare DOI:10.6084/m9.figshare.25568490
+Data are stored addditionally on Figshare: 10.6084/m9.figshare.25568490

 ## To run the code..
-Please store the contents of the repository on your device & run Main.R
+Please store the contents of the repository on your device, open the Rproject & run Main.R.
+Please follow the instructions.

 ## R Session info